Qbizinc/qbiz-wiki/training/Certifications/training/gcp_professional_data_engineer_certification_v2.md

 ## Courses and Quests

-The training materials consist of courses, which are lecture-heavy, and quests, which consist primarily of hands-on lab challenges.
+The training materials consist of **courses**, which are lecture-heavy, and **quests**, which consist primarily of hands-on lab challenges.
 Because the exam focuses more on use cases than on the actual mechanics of using the GCP services, I generally skipped the quests (with the exception of the first one, which introduces you using the GCP GUI and command line).

 ## Modules, Lectures, and Labs

-Courses consist of multiple modules (I found most were in the 4-6 module range), and each module consists of a series of video lectures, hands-on labs (usually one per module), and links to PDF versions of the lectures.
+Courses consist of multiple **modules** (I found most were in the 4-6 module range), and each module consists of a series of video lectures, hands-on labs (usually one per module), and links to PDF versions of the lectures.

 I found many of the lectures spent more time than I would have liked introducing topics.
 If you're already familiar with key concepts in cloud computing such as separating compute from storage, map/reduce and Hadoop-related technologies, object stores, etc., feel free to skip ahead (or listen at a faster rate).